General Reporting Protocol

 The Climate Registry relies on U.S EPA’s emission factors from the eGRID to calculate electricity emissions in the U.S. Because the release of the eGRID factors by EPA varies from year to year, The Registry updates CRIS at the end of each year with the most current emission factors.
 With these regular updates, CRIS is ready each January for reporting the new emissions year.
 At any time that EPA publishes updated eGRID factors, The Registry shares these with our Members.
 If they are available before the reporting deadline, Members have the option of customizing their emission factors in CRIS to use any updated eGRID factors – as long as they use factors from the same year consistently throughout their annual report.

-- NEW: On February 26, 2014 U.S. EPA updated the eGRID emission factors to reflect data from 2010.
+- On February 26, 2014 U.S. EPA updated the eGRID emission factors to reflect data from 2010.
 These emission factors can be accessed here: 2010 eGRID subregion Output Emission Rates.
 Members who choose to report using the updated defaults consistently across scope 2 should use the annual total output emission rates in the document linked above.

 Registry Members Reporting to the Electric Power Sector (EPS) Protocol have the option to develop utility-specific retail electric or special power electric delivery metrics that their customers can use when quantifying scope 2 emissions.
 Registry Members who are customers of these utilities can use the relevant emission factors below when reporting scope 2 emissions to The Climate Registry: